alexa-samples/skill-sample-nodejs-test-automation/labs/lab01.md

 $ ask deploy
 ```

+This execution may take 2-3 minutes to complete.
+Ignore the _[Warning]: Lambda deployment skipped, since AWS credentialsfor profile: [default] is missing._ you will get at the end.

 Once the deployment is finished double-check if the skill has been created in your Amazon developer account by running the following command.

 ```bash
 $ ask api list-skills
 ```

+Do you see a skill entry called _Number guessing game_?
+Great!

 ### **Just in case you got some time ...**

 Already done?
-Great.
 You can dive deeper into ask-cli [here](https://developer.amazon.com/docs/smapi/ask-cli-command-reference.html) and try out a few other commands if you like.
 You could also dig into the [skill code](../js) to learn how it is implemented.

 ### **Homework**